 There are a number of aspects of the GMC’s core ethical guidance, Good medical practice, that could apply when a statement has been requested.
 The guidance states that doctors must co-operate with formal enquiries and complaints procedures, and subject to a few exceptions this means you will have to comply with a request for a statement; there can also sometimes be an obligation to respond under an employment contract or similar agreement.
 If there is any doubt, then ensure you seek advice.

 The guidance goes on to explain that when writing reports, and when completing or signing forms, reports and other documents, a doctor must be honest and trustworthy and must make sure that any documents written or signed are not false or misleading.
 Reasonable steps must be taken to check the information is correct and relevant information must not be deliberately left out; this could be considered a probity issue.
-Supplementary guidance on writing reports that requires you to restrict reports to areas in which you have direct experience or relevant knowledge will usually also be applicable.
+The GMC provides more detailed guidance on providing witness statements as part of legal proceedings as well as guidance on writing reports in relation to employment, insurance and similar purposes.

 Patient Confidentiality